dav-armour/rails-marketplace/README.md

 Amazon AWS will be used to store images in an S3 Bucket.
 Heroku is where the app will be deployed and the postgresql database stored.
 ### Identify and describe the software to be used in your App.
-The App will using Ruby on Rails with a postgresql database.
+The App uses Ruby on Rails with a postgresql database.
-Carrierwave gem will be used to allow uploading images to AWS.
+Carrierwave gem used to allow uploading images to AWS S3 Bucket.
-MiniMagick gem will also be used for processing images.
+MiniMagick gem also used for processing images.
+Devise gem used for user management.
 ### Identify the database to be used in your App and provide a justification for your choice.
 Postgresql will be used for the database as it provides a lot of functionality.
 ### Identify and describe the production database setup (i.e. postgres instance).
+Postresql database will be used in production as it is hosted by Heroku.
+This will be a seperate database to development / testing.
 ### Describe the architecture of your App.
 ### Explain the different high-level components (abstractions) in your App.
 ### Detail any third party services that your App will use.
+AWS - S3 Bucket used to store uploaded images.
+Stripe - Used for taking payments from users.
+Google Maps API - Generating maps and location details.
 ### Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).